chuckh/road-to-polymer/conversion.md

 ### Difference example of core-item auto conversion by compare-code
 http://www.mergely.com/Be505kqQ/

+## Attributes explained by Scott Miles of Google
+1. Boolean attributes in HTML/DOM are expressed as either 'existing or not existing'.
+So, to HTML foo="false" is Boolean true.
+This is how HTML works, this isn't a Polymer thing.

+2. An attribute value appearing on an element *as a property* is always a special case in native DOM.
+IOW, that 'checked' property on input reflects 'checked' attribute on input, is special sauce of input.
+IOW, there is no rule for how that should work exactly. (edited)

+3. If you mark a property as Boolean, in Polymer 0.8, the attribute will be handled properly without any need for the special syntax that was needed in 0.5.
+The only reason you folks saw weirdness above was that the element itself did not initialize it's property in the first place.
+Because this is up to the element to decide, the Boolean property can start out as undefined.
+If you define the property with 'value: false' it will show true/false just like input.checked.

+4. I prefer to suggest you just use {{ }} all the time.
+Most bindings are automatic, and are two-way only if they make sense.
+You never *need* to use [[ ]] unless you want to *restrict* an otherwise two-way binding to be only one-way, which is very rare.
+It's true that some people like to use [[ ]] as a hint to themselves about the nature of the data-flow, I think Rob is in this camp, which is entirely valid.
+Personally, I like to simplify and stick with {{ }}. (edited)

+5. Types in Polymer are only used when decoding property values from attributes.
+Attribute values are always Strings, so Polymer type-converts when converting from attribute to property.
+Polymer does not type-check direct property assignments.

 ## Auto Conversion program
 ### Select source code
 * Allow to pasted into textarea or